 For those of you who may be facing a return to work soon, I thought I’d share some tips that I found helpful.
 I hope they’re helpful for you, too.

-Check Your Expectations- Pumping sessions can be long and tedious.
-And while the rewards are also there in the form of several ounces of “liquid gold” keeping that in focus can be difficult.
+You may need to check your expectations.
+Pumping sessions can be long and tedious.
+And while the rewards are also there in the form of several ounces of “liquid gold,” keeping that in focus can be difficult.
 Make sure your expectations are realistic.
 I know that I struggled with this; I missed out on social time with coworkers during my lunch breaks for many months.
 As soon as I reframed my perspective and recognized that, at least for the time being, all my “free” time at work would be spent attached to a breast pump, I was able to make the best of the experience.

-Get Comfy- Since the setup, pumping, storing and cleaning process took me between 45 minutes and an hour (and that was once I had my routine down!)
+Get comfy, because it takes a while.
+Since the setup, pumping, storing and cleaning process took me between 45 minutes and an hour (and that was once I had my routine down!)
 I knew I was going to need to settle in and get comfortable.
 A friend told me that she brings her nursing pillow to work to use during pumping sessions.
-I surfed the internet, read a book, browsed the pages of gossip magazines— I used the time to relax and decompress.
+I surfed the internet, read a book, browsed the pages of gossip magazines — basically used the time to relax and decompress.

 Pumping can be difficult, but as you can see there are things you can do to make the experience more natural.
 Like everything in motherhood, it’s a process.
 Looking back, there are things I miss about my time with the breast pump: I knew I was doing the very best for my baby, and there’s nothing more rewarding than that.